preetsanjam/Data_Analytics/7DaysOfData challenge/Day2.md

-# Describe the difference between a classification task and a regression task.
+# Describe the difference between a classification task and a regression task

 Both classification and regression tasks are examples of supervised machine learning algorithms.
 However, there are many differences between the two.